Haixing-Hu/js-common-decorator/README.md

 `undefined`, `null`, or the string `"*"`, it normalizes all the normalizable fields of this object.
 If `fields` is an array of strings, it normalizes all the normalizable fields whose names are specified in the array.
-Note that a field is normalizable if and only if it is decorated by the `{@link Normalizable}` decorator.
+Note that a field is normalizable if and only if it is decorated by the `@Normalizable` decorator.

 #### <span id="model-validateField">Instance method: Class.prototype.validateField(field)</span>